HichamBC/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20) 19-AZ Replace all characters A and c from input to Z and e respectively.
 21) 20-hiago a script that removes all letters c and C from input.
 22) 21-reverse a script that reverse its input.
+23) 22-users_and_homes a script that displays all users and their home directories, sorted by users.